 - Excessive loud noise exposure

-In order to correctly diagnose your hearing loss and the causes of it you should see an ENT specialist.
-If you have noticed any kind of change in your hearing do not delay.
+To correctly diagnose your hearing loss and the causes of it, you should see an ENT specialist.
+If you have noticed any kind of change in your hearing, do not delay.
 When it comes to hearing loss, scheduling an appointment as soon as possible is crucial.
 Dr. Driskill can identify your hearing loss and create a treatment plan that is right for you.Schedule today!